Stashh/self-custody/README.md

 This standard operating procedure will take the presumption that you value bitcoin and wish to self custody, to be the bearer of your bearer asset.

-Ideal process -> generate seed offline with sufficient entropy, import into and use an air-gapped computer / HWW (hardware wallet) to sign with.

 Self-Custody Standard Operating Procedure.

 This guide aims to help people take ownership of their bitcoin, which is the whole point of a bearer asset - to be the bearer and not have counterparty risk (external trust and dependency).